 dictionary: A built-in mapping consisting of zero or more key/value "pairs".
-Values are stored and retrieved using keys which can be of mixed types (with some caveats beyond the scope of this document).
+Values are stored and retrieved using keys which can be of mixed types (with some caveats beyond the scope of this annex).

 docstring: One or more lines in a unit of code that serve to document the code.
-Docstrings are retrievable at run-time.
+Docstrings are retrievable at runtime.